 Hikers will find parking at the northern terminus located at the parking coordinates provided and will bring the hiker to the Bunnell Ridge Trail.
 For a shuttle hike, you'll want to leave a 2nd car at the southern side of Hammersley Wild Area around 41.45609, -77.87452.

 Rattlesnakes: This wild area is ripe with Timber Rattlesnakes between the months of late April to early October.
 They love to sun themselves in rocky outcroppings, on the trail, or in sunny patches of tall grass.
 On our hike, I (Admin) almost stepped on a massive rattlesnake while bushwhacking in tall grassy areas along Hammersley Fork creek.
 Bring trekking poles, listen for rattlers, and watch your steps.
-Out here, with no cell service, if bitten you could easy die.
+With the lack of cell phone service here, if you get bitten by a rattler, you may not make it out of the woods.

 No cell service: The only area where cell service is accessible (I have Verizon) is in the southern end of Hammersley Wild Area, within ~0.5-miles of the parking area.
 Even on the ridge at the Bunnell Ridge Trail, there is no cell service.
 There's absolutely no cell service within the wild area itself.